rhonnava/SecretsManagementPatterns/ArchitecturalPatternsForSecretsManagement.md

  - Cloud based services centralize trust through IAM service
  - Seperating out the concern of secrets management from service's functionality
  - No sprawl of secrets management provided by each application

+## 2. Patterns that minimise the impact of disclosure
+A. Short lived secret

+Examples

+## 3. Patterns that prevent exploit on the credentials even without disclosure
+A. Preventing replay attacks.

+Example JWT tokens

+## 4. Detect and tracing after the fact

+## References